jadijadi/lpic1book/1031_work_on_the_command_line.md

 of course there can be more and one command can be in different places.

-If you are searchint, you can do:
+If you are searching, do:

 ````
 jadi@funlife:~$ man -f ls